numerica-ideas/community/terraform/aws-scale-wordpress/README.md

 ### Step 1: Creating the S3 Bucket

-First, we define an S3 bucket resource using Terraform to store the media files of the WordPress application:
+First, I define an S3 bucket resource using Terraform to store the media files of the WordPress application:

 ```terraform
 resource "aws_s3_bucket" "wordpress_files_bucket" {